SNStatComp/rtrim/README.md

 This version is close to being submitted to [CRAN](https://cran.r-project.org).
-We are only setting up some infrastructure so it is easy to contact us at us once it is published.
+We are only setting up some maintainance infrastructure so it is easier for you to contact us once it is published.

 To use the prerelease version, please use the following instructions.